9 FAM 403.2

 9 FAM 403.2-2 Nonimmigrant visa APPLICATION

-All necessary administrative steps to facilitate the processing of nonimmigrant visa (NIV) applications should be taken to encourage foreign travel to the United States.
+All necessary administrative steps should be taken to protect the integrity of the nonimmigrant visa (NIV) process, preserve U.S. national security, and facilitate legitimate travel to the United States.
 Consular officers should ensure that NIV procedures are kept simple and consistent with effective administration of existing laws and regulations.
 Posts should review their procedures at intervals and revise workflow to adapt to changing conditions.
 Every applicant is to be given prompt and courteous service.

 9 FAM 403.2-3 Definition of "Making a Visa Application" a.
 For a nonimmigrant visa (NIV) applicant, "making a visa application" requires the applicant to complete three components:

 (1) Submit for formal adjudication by a consular officer a completed Form DS-160, signed electronically by clicking the box designated "Sign Application" in the certification section of the application;